Check your ECO4 eligibility

 ECO4 focuses on replacing old, worn-out boilers with greener alternatives.

 To make sure the country hits its net zero by 2050 goal, the ECO3 scheme excluded coal-fuelled heating systems.
-ECO4 will be continuing this rule, whilst also adding oil- and LPG-fuelled heating systems to the exclusion list.
+ECO4 has continued this rule, while also adding oil- and LPG-fuelled heating systems to the exclusion list.

 Instead, the government will encourage people to replace their boilers with greener alternatives, namely heat pumps and biomass boilers.
 ECO4 will also continue to install solar photovoltaics (PV) in all electrically heated homes – but only if a biomass machine or District Heat Network has been ruled out.